-Webpack · Cloudflare Workers docs
+Webpack

 webpack.config.js

-const webpack = require("webpack")
+const webpack = require('webpack');

 Backwards compatibility

-If you are using a version of Wrangler before 1.6.0, worker projects will simply use any
+If you are using

-webpack.config.js that is in the root of your project.
-This is not always obvious, so we plan to require that you specify
+webpack.config.js file at the root of your project is loaded automatically.
+This is not always obvious, which is why versions of Wrangler after

-wrangler.toml if you would like to use it.
-If you’re seeing this warning and would like to use your

-webpack_config = "webpack.config.js" to your wrangler.toml.
+webpack_config = "webpack.config.js" to your

-If you are using Workers Sites and want to specify your own webpack configuration, you will always need to specify this.
-By default, Wrangler will not assume the

-webpack.config.js at the root of your project is meant to be used for building your Worker.